Learn how to build a charcuterie board and get tips to host an affordable wine & cheese night!

 5. They have street cred.
 Even before they opened stores in the U.S., Lidl had over 200 awards for their private label wines.
 These came from legit competitions, including prestigious international blind-tasting competitions and the Los Angeles International Wine Competition.
 And this year, they got 42 more awards from the San Francisco Wine Chronicle Competition, the largest American wine competition in the world.
 (Um, I want to attend that please.)
 There really isn’t another grocery retailer that has earned this kind of distinction in the wine category.

-A few presentation tips for your wine & cheese night:
+A few presentation tips for your charcuterie board & wine party!

 Buy some wine glasses you love!